NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 If OA inlet node values are assigned by the AirLoopDOAS loop correctly, it may not need to revise MixedAir module.
 The modification will be determined during implementation.

+The AirLoopHVAC:OutdoorAirSystem object requires the OutdoorAir:Mixer object as the last OA component.
+Since the proposed feature will not need the OutdoorAir:Mixer, the restriction will be removed.
+In other words, the AirLoopHVAC:OutdoorAirSystem object will work without OutdoorAir:Mixer under this new feature only.

 # **Reference: DesDoc_OASysToMultAirHandlers2.md**